Integrating your management systems

 Integrating ISO 27001 into your management system

-Quality, environmental and safety management systems were traditionally combined and managed as an integrated IMS.
-With data protection and information security becoming an increasingly important global concern, the international information security standard, ISO/IEC 27001:2013, has become a crucial standard for organisations wishing to demonstrate their commitment to data security.
+Quality, environmental, and safety management systems were traditionally combined and managed as an integrated management system (IMS).
+With data protection and information security becoming an increasingly important global concern, the international information security standard, ISO/IEC 27001:2013, has become a crucial standard for organizations wishing to demonstrate their commitment to data security.

-If your organization is already certified to ISO 9001, ISO 22301 or ISO 14001, then achieving certification to ISO 27001 is a logical, easy and straightforward step.
+If your organization is already certified to ISO 9001, ISO 22301 or ISO 14001, then achieving ISO 27001 certification is a logical, easy and straightforward step.
 It also enables you to tighten your defences against the ongoing threat posed by information security risks.

 Challenges associated with integration